Academixedu/Notes/Java/Backend/What to cover Day4.md

-Certainly.
-Here are some other important aspects to understand about this Spring Boot application:

 1. RESTful API Design:
    The application follows RESTful principles.
 For example, POST is used for creation, and the URL structure (/api/users, /api/posts) represents resources.